Bin Builder Class¶

 Note that we’re going to be accumulating sets (or lists) of individual

-objects.
+Outcome objects.
 These are interim objects that will be used

-objects which are assigned to the
+to create the final Bin objects which are assigned to the

-We’ll be happiest using the core Python set
+We’ll be happiest using the core Python set structure to accumulate

 these collections.
-The type hint will be Set[Outcome]
+The type hint will be Set[Outcome].

 Generating Straight Bets¶